-Kelp is the name given to a group of brown seaweeds; usually large in size, these plants are capable of forming dense aggregations known as 'kelp forests'.
+Kelp is the name given to a group of brown seaweeds, usually large in size, that are capable of forming dense aggregations known as 'kelp forests'.

 Help Our Kelp Latest

-Sussex IFCA’s decision brings the first ever marine Kelp rewilding initiative one step closer, and aims to give the kelp the breathing space it needs to recover.
-Over time, repeated passes by trawling vessels have torn kelp from the sea floor and prevented natural regeneration, so the alleviation of this major pressure is the critical first step towards recovery.
+Sussex IFCA’s decision brings the first ever marine kelp rewilding initiative one step closer, and aims to give the kelp the breathing space it needs to recover.
+Over time, repeated passes by trawling vessels have torn kelp from the sea floor and prevented natural regeneration, so the alleviation of this major pressure is the vital first step towards recovery.

 Why should we help our kelp

 Help Our Kelp has been formed in partnership with the following organisations: